 Do we pay attention to our moles?
 Perhaps because moles usually develop in our childhood or adolescence it has already become such a mundane spot on our body that we are less mindful of its appearance.
-This article however, serves to explore how atypical looking moles can in fact be the manifestation of certain skin cancers.
+This article, however, serves to explore the key differences between atypical moles and melanoma and how atypical-looking moles can, in fact, be the manifestation of certain types of skin cancers.
 Possibly, it can provide the impetus for you to check out your own moles now.

 Basal Cell Carcinoma